AbuSalehFaysal/my-journey-to-product-management/README.md

 ## Market Analysis
 Market Analysis is an essential responsibility of a Product Manager.
 It involves a deep understanding of potential customers, competitors, and prevailing business trends.
 This knowledge empowers PMs to craft effective strategies for successful product development.

+## Identifying Market Needs under Market Analysis

+Understanding market needs is crucial when analyzing a market.
+It’s not just about what you’re selling, but why customers are interested in it.
+A Product Manager's goal is to uncover unmet problems — issues that haven't been solved yet, but customers are willing to pay for a solution.
+This is where innovation happens: by identifying gaps in the market and finding ways to fill them.
+It’s all about truly understanding the customer and their needs, then delivering something that makes a real impact

 ---